mochida1/minishell/tests/vf-notes/checklist.md

 ### Unset
 - [x] Unsets the first variable in the list.
+- [ ] Unsets all variables in the env list.
+- [ ] No segfault if trying to unset all variables and then some.
+- [ ]

 ## Variable expansion
 - [x]  (EXPORT) Checks if it works for variables with no parameters like `VARIABLE=`